 As a young teenager I spent many afternoons baking with our neighbor next door.
 Armed with my great love for sweets and baking skills newly acquired from my mother (who had quite a reputation as a baker herself), we experimented with many recipes.
 Some were disasters, but this pots de creme recipe was one of our greatest successes.
-Spicy, creamy, and delicate, this sweet works especially well as an ending to an Indian meal; the subtle play of its sweet spice complements highly aromatic savory dishes.–Suvir Saran and Stephanie Lyness
+Spicy, creamy, and delicate, this sweet works especially well as an ending to an Indian meal as the subtle play of its sweet spice complements highly aromatic savory dishes.–Suvir Saran and Stephanie Lyness

 Chai Pots de Creme Recipe